 Whilst a skin fold resection is a very effective means of combating the problems that plague many dogs with excess skin, there are some pet owners who feel uncertain about the operation.
 The main cause for this worry is the fear that removing the skin fold may cause discomfort to the dog or hinder its mobility.
 Whilst there will be less excess skin for the dog to move within after the surgery is done, removing the skin fold will almost always increase the dog's quality of life by allowing it to move unencumbered and without fear of injury.

 Whilst the problems caused by skin folds can be easily solved by using the resection procedure, it is far easier to avoid the development of folds in the first place.
 Whilst some breeds will naturally possess large amounts of excess skin and have to deal with any problems as they arise, other dogs are luckier.
 The primary reason for the development of skin folds is rapid and significant weight loss, especially if the animal was previously overweight.
 By making sure that their dog receives a nutritious, good quality diet and plenty of exercise, owners can prevent obesity from occurring in the first place, thereby preventing the loose skin that would form when their dog regains a healthy weight.

-I have a Great Dane/ Mastiff who has recently lost a lot of weight and returned to a healthy size.
+Hello, I have a Great Dane/ Mastiff who has recently lost a lot of weight and returned to a healthy size.
 She has a lot of excess skin that is making her uncomfortable and look as though it hinders her movement.
 For excess skin removal will this cost over the suggested amount of around $500?
+Thank you.

 Was this experience helpful?